2 min read

 HSE suggests the minimum contents of a school first aid kit should be able to cover the basic trips, bumps and grazes, recommending any serious injuries are progressed to further medical attention.
 Most schools include the HSE general advice on first aid leaflet inside their first aid kit.

-Medical Tracker is the UK’s leading online first aid software.
+Medical Tracker is the UK’s leading online first-aid software.
 Removing the need for school accident books, this simple yet analytical software improves your first aid provision in your educational setting, reduces staff workload, allows for analysis of your school’s safety and improves parent communication.
-Get in touch with one of our experts to book in a free 15-minute demo.
+Get in touch with one of our experts to book a free 15-minute demo.